-Parents of elementary students receive information during the fall semester regarding screening for the GT program, and are invited to attend a parent information session held each year in early December.
-To request GT screening, parents of students in grades 1-4 must return the Elementary Parent Checklist by the published deadline in December.
+Parents of elementary students receive information during the fall semester regarding screening for the GT program, and are invited to attend a parent information session held each year in October.
+To request GT screening, parents of students in grades 1-4 must return the Elementary Parent Checklist by the published deadline in October 30th.

 Students in grade 5 who are referred for GT screening will be screened for possible service in the Secondary GT Program.
 To request screening, parents of 5th grade students must return the Secondary Parent Checklist by the published deadline in September.
 Screening of 5th grade students will take place October - January for possible service to begin in fall of the 6th grade year.